 The Plastic Surgery Marketing Mix

 Plastic surgery marketing refers to the activities a clinic engages in to attract new patients while engaging with existing patients.
-This usually consists of a mix of marketing channels, and while there are offline marketing channels that plastic surgery practices use to market themselves, in 2021, plastic surgery marketing is done mostly on the internet, focusing on SEO, PPC, and social media.
+This usually consists of a mix of marketing channels, and while there are offline marketing channels that clinics use to market themselves, in 2021, plastic surgeon marketing is done mostly on the internet, focusing on SEO, PPC, and social media.

 Some of the most effective plastic surgery marketing channels are: